 - Fexofenadine is available as an oral “dispersible tablet” in 30 mg size.
-Note: The orally disintegrating tablet is made to dissolve on the tongue of humans which makes its use in dogs and cats difficult.
-Also, some oral disintegrating tablets may contain xylitol which can be toxic to pets.
-For more information, go to Xylitol Toxicity.
+Note: The orally disintegrating tablet is made to dissolve on the tongue of humans, which makes its use in dogs and cats difficult.
+Also, some oral disintegrating tablets may contain xylitol, which can be toxic to pets.

 - Fexofenadine is available as an oral suspension: 30 mg/5 mL (6 mg/mL).
 This product contains xylitol – DO NOT USE IN DOGS.

-- There is also fexofenadine/pseudoephedrine combination products available (Allegra D®).
+- There are also fexofenadine/pseudoephedrine combination products available (Allegra D®).
 DO NOT USE ALLEGRA D IN PETS.

 - Fexofenadine is also available an oral suspension that contains xylitol (NOTE: Xylitol may be toxic in dogs).
 The human oral suspension is not recommended for use in pets.